Love & Honey

-"Love & Honey" (stylized as LOVE & HONEY) is R&B-turned-pop singer-songwriter Koda Kumi's eleventh domestic single.
+"Love & Honey" (stylized in all caps) is R&B-turned-pop singer-songwriter Koda Kumi's eleventh domestic single.
 The single reached No. 4 on Oricon, making it her first single in the Top 10 since real Emotion/1000 no Kotoba.
 It stayed on the charts for thirty-five weeks.

 Information

 Love & Honey (stylized as LOVE & HONEY) is Japanese singer-songwriter Koda Kumi's eleventh single under the avex sub-label Rhythm Zone.
 The single became her first to peak in the top ten on the Oricon Singles Charts since her 2003 single real Emotion/1000 no Kotoba, coming it at No. 4.

 The single was released as both a standard CD and a CD+DVD combo.
-The two releases had slightly different versions of their second track, "The theme of Sister Jill."
+The two releases had slightly different versions of their second track, "The theme of Sister Jill".
 The CD+DVD version featured a short version of the song, whereas the CD only version featured the extended version of the song.

 Both "Cutie Honey" (KYUUTI HANII / キューティーハニー) and "Yogiri no HANII" (夜霧のハニー / Honey's Foggy Night) were covers of the original opening theme ("Cutie Honey") and ending theme ("Yogiri no HANII") by Yoko Maekawa.
 All of the songs on the single were used in the 2004 tokusatsu film Cutie Honey and placed on the soundtrack for the Re: Cutie Honey OVA.

 "Cutie Honey" continued Kumi's fashion theme of sexy and cute, which she began to don during her last single, Crazy 4 U.

-However, while her choices helped her career to improve, it was still met with negative feedback by some of the public.
+While her choices helped her career to improve, it was still met with negative feedback by some of the public.
 The clothes she donned during the performance for "Cutie Honey" at Music Station were heavily criticized, whereas they were revealing and not something worn by mainstream artists in Japan at the time.